 Building and managing a remote team is difficult.
 But it becomes more difficult when you have to keep your data secure from security breaches while working with an overseas team.

-“It so happens that work which is likely to be our most durable monument, and to convey some knowledge of us to the most remote posterity, is a work of bare utility; not a shrine, not a fortress, not a palace, but a bridge.”Montgomerry Schuyler
+“It so happens that work which is likely to be our most durable monument, and to convey some knowledge of us to the most remote posterity, is a work of bare utility; not a shrine, not a fortress, not a palace, but a bridge.”-Montgomerry Schuyler

-With technology companies and employees have the flexibility to work from anywhere.
-Tech makes us able to work remotely or even as a remote team, keep up-to-date with the office while traveling and to facilitate a great work/life balance.
+With technology, companies and employees have the flexibility to work from anywhere.
+Tech makes us able to work remotely or even as a remote team, keep up-to-date with the office while traveling and facilitate a great work/life balance.
 It makes your work-life easy but also poses a question about data security risks as well.

 Remote Working Security Risks

 There are many security risks in remote work like -Hacking or social engineering, Phishing, Malware, and Ransomware, etc. So while hiring a remote team, always remember to tell them to keep cautious about these securities risks.
-The security of the client information and the firm’s server are the biggest concern.
+The security of the client information and the firm’s server is the biggest concern.
 So your security parameters should be very high and updated.